freelan-developers/teapot/docs/source/inside_the_party.rst

 Callbacks
 ---------

-All callback classes derive from :class:`tea_party.fetchers.callbacks.BaseFetcherCallback`.
+All callback classes derive from :class:`teapot.fetchers.callbacks.BaseFetcherCallback`.

-.. autoclass:: tea_party.fetchers.callbacks.BaseFetcherCallback
+.. autoclass:: teapot.fetchers.callbacks.BaseFetcherCallback
     :members: on_start, on_update, on_finish, on_exception

 Unpackers